BMW emissions FAQs

 How much client receives of damages / compensation:

 The DBA Payment will never be more than 30% of your damages (excluding VAT), irrespective of the number of claimants within the group.
+There will also be an insurance premium payable if your claim is successful, but payment of this will be included in the DBA payment of 30% of your damages (excluding VAT and expenses).

 Once you have checked that you are eligible to bring a claim, we will ask you to read through our funding agreement and sign the same.
 You will then be a client of the firm.